-Yext (NYSE: YEXT), the Answers Search Company, today announced its Spring ‘21 Release, one of the most significant platform updates in the company’s history.
-With the release, highlighted by the “Orion” search algorithm update and a number of critical, innovative features, including extractive QA, a website crawler, data connectors, and developer tools for Answers, the company now allows businesses to deliver even better and more diverse search experiences to their customers.
+Yext, Inc. (NYSE: YEXT), the Answers Search Company, today announced its Spring ‘21 Release, one of the most significant platform updates in the company’s history.
+With the release, highlighted by the “Orion” search algorithm update and a number of critical, innovative features, including extractive QA, a website crawler, data connectors and developer tools for Answers, the company now allows businesses to deliver even better and more diverse search experiences to their customers.

 The Yext Spring ’21 Release includes the following features, which are available for early access:

-- Data Connectors, Including Website Crawler: It can be a challenge for brands to centralize the data they need to populate their knowledge graphs — whether it’s support articles, product information, professional records, or another source — to answer their customers’ complex questions.
+- Data Connectors, Including Website Crawler: it can be a challenge for brands to centralise the data they need to populate their knowledge graphs with — whether it’s support articles, product information, professional records or another source — to answer their customers’ complex questions.
 Yext’s new data connectors streamline this process by offering a low-code, point-and-click way to add data sources and transform them into structured facts.
 This includes a website crawler that can scan a business’s website and extract data to be loaded into their knowledge graph.

 - Developer Tools: developers now have everything they need to interact with the Yext platform and build custom solutions on their own.
 Users can manage their account configuration without logging into the Yext platform using the new Yext Command Line Interface (CLI), and build a completely custom Answers front end with two new Answers SDKs and a direct Answers API.